-The materials and insulation will affect the speed that the oven gets to the cooking temperature and how long it will take to cool down.
+The materials and insulation will affect the speed at that the oven gets to the cooking temperature and how long it will take to cool down.
 Pizza ovens can stay hot for surprisingly long times if insulated well.
-Obviously if the insulation is minimal then it’s going to cool down much much faster.

 A brick oven tends to be thicker and with better insulation compared to a thinner precast oven, or vermiculite concrete oven.

-To get an idea of times.
-A well insulated oven will take 2-2.5 hours to heat up and will take 72 hours to cool down when a door is fitted on the front.
+To get an idea of the times, a well-insulated oven will take 2-2.5 hours to heat up and will take 72 hours to cool down when a door is fitted on the front.
 A lesser insulated oven might take 1-1.5 hours to heat up and will cool down in 36 hours.

 The main two fuel types are wood and gas.
 Some ovens can offer both options.

 Extra effort for all these steps?
 Yes.
 But is it all worth it?
 Definitely.
-This cooks the hottest pizzas, flavored with a delicious wood smoke, and will be a memorizing center piece to any pizza evening.
+This cooks the hottest pizzas, flavored with delicious wood smoke, and will be a memorizing centerpiece to any pizza evening.
 This is my choice.

 An advantage is you can fully regulate temperature.
 Do you want to cook some bread in the morning?
 No problem, just put the flames on low.
 Then turn it high for your evening pizzas.
 Quite difficult to do the same in a wood fired oven.

 You can have both.
-Traditional ovens can be “gas assist” where you can get the best of both world.
+Traditional ovens can be “gas assist” where you can get the best of both worlds.
 If you don’t feel like looking after a fire, then just attach the gas up.
-But you can always put the extra effort for an authentic wood fired pizza too.
+But you can always put the extra effort into an authentic wood fired pizza too.